kevinadrianpl/personal-blog/content/english/post/linux_securing.md

 ### Linux systems can infest other systems with viruses and malware

 There are native viruses built for Linux machines, but Linux can also be carriers that can pass malware to other vulnerable systems in your network or remotely.
 Linux can also become a carrier for Windows based viruses.
-The only solution is to have an anti-virus installed and regularly updated, as well as signature files and behaviour-based detection which a lot of anti-virus software can do these days, to look for and fix both types of threats, especially threats that live in a Linux filesystem.
+The only solution is to have an anti-virus installed and regularly updated, as well as signature files and behavior-based detection which a lot of anti-virus software can do these days, to look for and fix both types of threats, especially threats that live in a Linux filesystem.

 ### Any system can be targeted now

 Whether it’s Windows, Mac, or Linux, files on any system are vulnerable to malware.
 Linux was never completely secure, today it is much less so because of the growing amount of threat actors out in the wild.
 Unpatched software, for example SSH and services like Apache and FTP, increase vulnerability.
 Regular updates and patching lower the risk of getting compromised, but people often see these critical tasks as optional and ignore notifications asking them to do so which can be a critical mistake.
 If updates are not performed out of concern for breaking an older app or just plain forgetfulness, you may get breached and suffer more damage.

 ### Use Linux-based scanners

 To target UNIX-specific threats and to eliminate the risks of running scans across your entire network, you should instead use a local Linux-based scanning tool.
 This way you can avoid the hassle of failures and speed up scanning with local scanners that do not rely on networking.
-Linux tools are developed specifically for Linux, they use signature files and behavioural scanning designed to detect Linux-specific threats.
+Linux tools are developed specifically for Linux, they use signature files and behavioral scanning designed to detect Linux-specific threats.

 ### Using Windows based tools on Linux can expose you